UTDallasEPICS/Comet-Cupboard/server/README.md

 # New to development?
-* dist folder: houses the JavaScript equivilant of server.ts
+* dist folder: houses the JavaScript equivilant of the src folder.
+Does not exist when you pull, but is created thanks to a script when you "npm run build."
+It is ignored in the global .gitignore.
 * helpers: supplementary files with functions and constants (empty)
-* prisma: contains the schema of the PostgreSQL database
+* prisma: contains the schema of the PostgreSQL database.
+Is the ORM you used to interact with the db.
+* router: express router that routes calls to certain services.
+The router itself lives in index.ts of the router folder.
+* * all substantial files are routes that will take the router in as an argument, until the request finds a match
+* db: contains all the methods that use prisma to operate on each table in the database.
+Each file contains the table's CRUD.
+Exported and used in services
+* services: uses the methods in db but also does a lot of the extra computing with Request and Response on each table
+* the topmost level "server.ts" is the actual express server.